AndersonARC-e/bothandler/README.md

 # bothandler

-First version of VK API bot based on user account.
-Is deprecated and no longer developed now, new bot is written in Kotlin and currently in development (private repo)
+VK API bot that I have made to study Java.
+This repository is deprecated and no longer maintained now.